SkoolNotes/Taproot/2020PHYS201/KBhPHYS201Capacitors.md

 As you fix the Resistance, the capacitor of a higher capacitance would charge slower. (_"Need more change to fill"_)

 ![Screen Shot 2020-09-30 at 10.42.44 AM.png](Screen Shot 2020-09-30 at 10.42.44 AM.png)

+_Charging time_ is in fairly good agreement with _resistance tim